ava-labs/avalanchejs/README.md

 `npm run build`

 This will generate a pure javascript library and place it in a folder named "dist" in the project root.
-The "slopes.js" file can then be dropped into any project as a pure javaescript implementation of Slopes.
+The "slopes.js" file can then be dropped into any project as a pure javascript implementation of Slopes.

 The Slopes library can be imported into your existing Node.js project as follows: